Northern palm squirrel

 Have you seen this animal?
 Report it now!

-Why is it important to report Northern palm squirrel sightings?
+It's important to report northern palm squirrel sightings

-Northern palm squirrels are similar in size to rats, between 22 – 40 cm in length (including tail).
-They weigh between 60 – 200g.
+Northern palm squirrels are similar in size to rats, between 22 to 40cm in length (including tail).
+They weigh between 60 to 200g.

 Their ears are small and triangular and their teeth are chisel sharp and grow constantly.

-Their natural habitat is in areas that are sub-tropical, warm and arid and includes grasslands, scrub, farms, forests and urban areas.
+Their natural habitat is in areas that are sub-tropical, warm and arid and includes:

 Within Perth they have adapted well to the urban environment and can be found in gardens, parks and schools.
 They favour palm trees over Eucalyptus trees.
 In the wild they nest in trees, but in urban areas they can nest in housing.